 - Do not do one minute per age

 - Put your child somewhere alone

 Isolation for 3-7 year old

-A great point made in this book is that isolation can be “very effective when used appropriately–and ineffective when misused” (pages 216-217).
+A great point made in the book On Becoming Childwise is that isolation can be “very effective when used appropriately–and ineffective when misused” (pages 216-217).